Everything you need to know about mechanical keyboard switches

 The other factor is cost.
 Though prices have come down dramatically in recent years, mechanical keyboards are usually more expensive than membrane keyboards.
 This is especially true if you plan to buy from a major brand like Logitech or Corsair.
 While it’s entirely possible to buy a mechanical keyboard for less than $50 (like Keychron’s impressively affordable C1, flagship keyboards can easily cost upwards of $150 or even $200.

-Treat yourself to mechanical keyboard
+Treat yourself to a mechanical keyboard

 If you’re new to the world of mechanical keyboards, it can be easy to become overwhelmed and give up entirely.
 Start small: linear, tactile, or clicky.
 From there, see what’s available within your budget that has the features you want.